Wuvist/lcpc/lcpc.typ

+= Living Cost Pressure Curve in Singapore
+Weng Wei

 = Summary

 Singapore is an advanced economy sometimes famous for its high GDP per capita and high living cost.
 These fames are usually news headlines which may be biased[ref TBA].
 Existing economic indicators may help public to have a glimpse of Singapore's economic from certain aspects, but they are usually not comprehensive.
 Public need to digest multiple economic indicators in order to have a better understanding of Singaporean's living cost pressure.
 In this paper, I propose a new economy indicator: LCPC - Living Cost Pressure Curve, which provide holistic view of living cost pressure of a society in a single curve.
-My focus will be Singapore, but the methodology should be applicable to other economies, cross comparison of LCMC among different economies is also possible.
+My focus will be Singapore, but the methodology should be applicable to other economies, cross comparison of LCPC among different economies is also possible.

 = Issues of existing economic indicators